akshatkavia-ai/ai-query-assistant-4361/ai_app_backend/README.md

 ---

 **Note**: This backend is designed to work with the AI Query Assistant frontend running on port 3000.
-Ensure both services are configured correctly for local development.
+Ensure both services are configured correctly for local development and that CORS includes all frontend origins for deployed environments.